PAYSKY-INC/Appium-Automation-Template/README.md

 ### Installation

-1. Clone the project from Azure DevOps.
+1. Clone the project from github.
 2. Open the project in IntelliJ IDEA.
 3. Navigate to the `pom.xml` file, right-click it, select `Maven`, and then `Download dependencies`.
 4. Reload the project to ensure all dependencies are properly set up.